La Guarimba International Film Festival: The Monkey's School

-On tour
+Tour

 After each edition, La Guarimba organizes a tour during which the films in competition are presented.

 In 2013, the festival participated in the fourth edition of Pane, Web e Salame as the first Calabrian representative of the event.

 As part of the sixth edition of the Workshop on Social Enterprise, held in Riva del Garda in 2013, Giulio Vita was invited to speak about the impact that the reopening of the Arena Sicoli had on the community of Amantea during the festival.

 In September 2013, La Guarimba was invited by the Cultural Association La Scheggia to participate in the Cinema Beltrade film cycle.
 The award-winning short films in the first edition were screened there, accompanied by a speech from the director of the winning documentary short, Benedetta Panisson.
 In June 2015, TEDxPompeii invited Giulio Vita, the founder of the festival, to tell the story of La Guarimba.

 Awards

 In 2020, on the occasion of the eighth edition, the Audience Award for the best short film in competition was dedicated to Vitaliano Camarca, creator of the program "Film Mediterraneo" in Amantea.

 From the first edition of the festival to the twelfth, the Nonna Saveria Award was chosen by Vita's grandmother, who died in September 2024.
-For the 2025 edition of the festival, the award was reimagined as a way to honour a member of the local community who supports and helps make the festival happen, rather than a film and filmmaker.
+For the 2025 edition of the festival, the award was re-imagined as a way to honor a member of the local community who supports and helps make the festival happen, rather than a film and filmmaker.
 In 2025, it was awarded to Filippo Vita, father of Giulio Vita.